GOP closing in on House win; Senate control up for grabs

 Democrats had faced historic headwinds.
 The party in power almost always suffers losses in the president's first midterm elections, but Democrats bet that anger from the Supreme Court's decision to gut abortion rights might energize their voters to buck historical trends.

-In battleground Pennsylvania Democrats won the governorship to go along with their Senate victory.
-Fetterman had faced questions about his fitness for office after suffering a stroke but topped Trump-endorsed Republican Dr. Mehmet Oz.
-In the governor's race Democratic Attorney General Josh Shapiro beat Republican Doug Mastriano, an election denier who some feared would not certify a Democratic presidential win in the state in 2024.
+In Pennsylvania, Democrats won the governorship and Senate in the key battleground state.
+Lt.
+Gov. John Fetterman, who suffered a stroke five months ago, flipped a Republican-controlled Senate seat, topping Trump-endorsed Republican Dr. Mehmet Oz.
+In the governor’s race Democratic Attorney General Josh Shapiro beat Republican Doug Mastriano, an election denier who some feared would not certify a Democratic presidential win in the state in 2024.

-“I’m so humbled,” Fetterman, wearing his signature hoodie, told supporters.
-“This campaign has always been about fighting for everyone who's ever been knocked down that ever got back up.”
+Georgia, meanwhile, was set for yet another runoff on Dec.
+6. In 2021, Warnock used a runoff to win his seat as did Democratic Sen. Jon Ossoff — which gave Democrats control of the Senate.
+Both Warnock and Walker were already fundraising off the race stretching into a second round.

-Democrats also held a crucial Senate seat in New Hampshire, where incumbent Maggie Hassan defeated Republican Don Bolduc, a retired Army general who had initially promoted Trump’s lies about the 2020 election being marred by widespread fraud that did not occur but tried to shift away from some of the more extreme positions he took during the GOP primary.
+Both Republicans and Democratic incumbents maintained key Senate seats.
+In Wisconsin, Republican Sen. Ron Johnson prevailed over Democratic Lt.
+Gov. Mandela Barnes, while in New Hampshire, Democratic Sen. Maggie Hassen beat Don Bolduc, a retired Army general who had initially promoted Trump’s lies about the 2020 election but tried to shift away those views closer to Election Day.

-Democrats Tony Evers in Wisconsin, Gretchen Whitmer of Michigan, Kathy Hochul of New York, Michelle Lujan Grisham of New Mexico and Janet Mills of Maine also repelled Republican challengers.

-Incumbent Republican governors had some success.
-Georgia Gov. Brian Kemp won reelection, defeating Stacey Abrams in a rematch of their 2018 race.
-Florida Gov. Ron DeSantis and Texas Gov. Greg Abbott, two future possible Republican presidential contenders, beat back Democratic challengers to win in the nation’s two largest red states.
+In top governor's races, Democrats Tony Evers in Wisconsin, Gretchen Whitmer of Michigan, Laura Kelly of Kansas and Kathy Hochul of New York all won.
+So did Republican incumbents including Brian Kemp of Georgia, Texas Gov. Greg Abbott and Florida Gov. Ron DeSantis, who is expected to run for president in 2024 and could be a major GOP primary challenger to Trump.
+The GOP was still hoping to knock off Democrat Tina Kotek in Oregon's three-way governor's race.

 AP VoteCast, a broad survey of the national electorate, showed that high inflation and concerns about the fragility of democracy were heavily influencing voters.
 Half of voters said inflation factored significantly, with groceries, gasoline, housing, food and other costs that have shot up in the past year.
 Slightly fewer — 44% — said the future of democracy was their primary consideration.